winitzki/scall/tutorial/programming_dhall.md

 ```
 The typechecker will accept this program.
 Of course, we can never supply a value for the `void : <>` argument.
-So, our program will not be evaluated until we replace the `void_to_any void X` by correct code computing a value of type `X`.
+So, our program cannot be evaluated until we replace the `void_to_any void X` by correct code computing a value of type `X`.

 To shorten the code, define `let TODO = void_to_any void`.
 We can then write `TODO X` and pretend to obtain a value of any type `X`.